 The Dental Assisting program is a one year, technical certificate program that prepares graduates to enter the profession of dental assisting.
 During the one year cohort, students receive an in-depth education in many aspects of dentistry including clinical practice, oral and human anatomy, dental materials and radiology.
 Included in the radiology training, students will take the Dental Assisting National Board Radiation Health and Safety exam and will be eligible to apply for a state license after graduation.
 The Dental Assisting program is accredited by the Commission on Dental Accreditation of the American Dental Association.

-The Dental Assisting program is a selective program.
-When you apply to the college, you will be accepted into the undeclared program while you complete the prerequisite requirements.
-The dental assisting program accepts a limited number of students each year and there is a separate application process.
+The Dental Assisting program is a selective admission program.
+When you apply to the College, you will be accepted into Healthcare Support with a concentration in Dental Assisting while you complete the prerequisite requirements.
+The Dental Assisting program accepts a limited number of students each year and there is a separate application process.
 Contact your campus of interest below for more details.

 WHY CHOOSE THE DENTAL ASSISTING PROGRAM?